bigerl/docker-cpp-build/README.md

 # Building Fully Static Binaries

-This Dockerfile is based on alpine linux which uses Musl instead of Glibc as c library.
+This Dockerfile is based on Alpine Linux, which uses Musl instead of Glibc as c library.
 Musl allows fully static builds.

 CLion supports Docker toolchains for compiling and debugging.
-Using this a container from this Dockerfile, you make sure that you **do not rely on any system libraries implicitly**.
+Using this container from this Dockerfile, you make sure that you **do not rely on any system libraries implicitly**.

 It contains: